 Set Pause Time to Permanent, press hardkey or shortcut key monitor displays information: please confirm whether to activate audio alarm off function?
 Click Confirm, the monitor will enter into audio alarm off status.
 Click Cancel, the monitor will keep current status.

 During the audio alarm off status,

-- The audio alarm is turned off, and alarm sound is not issued. - The visual alarm indications are still displayed. - The backlight of virtual key constantly illuminates and the shortcut key is displayed with red background.
+- The audio alarm is turned off, and alarm sound is not issued. - The visual alarm indications are still displayed.

+is displayed with red background.